Isaiah 43 – Fear Not

 ii.
 In 2 Corinthians 4:4, Paul calls Satan the god of this age.
 Certainly, he does not mean Satan is a true god, a rival god to the Lord GOD.
 Satan can be called the god of this age because so many people regard him as god!
 But Paul made it clear in 1 Corinthians 8:4-5 that the idols the nations worship are merely so-called gods, and that there is no other God but one.

 iii.
-This is an important point, because some – such as Jehovah’s Witnesses – take the opinion that Jesus is indeed god, but a “junior level god.”
+This is an important point, because some – such as Jehovah’s Witnesses – take the opinion that Jesus is indeed a god, but something of a “junior level god.”
 They will allow that He is mighty God (Isaiah 9:6), but not that He is Almighty God.
 But when the LORD says through Isaiah, before Me there was no God formed, nor shall there be after Me, it proves there is only one true God.
 There are figurative or metaphorical gods, such as the judges of Psalm 82.
 There are false gods such as the devil or the idols of the nations.
 But there are no true Gods apart from the LORD, Yahweh, who is One God in Three Persons.
-Ironically, the Jehovah’s Witnesses took their title from this very passage which proves their doctrine is wrong!
+Ironically, the Jehovah’s Witnesses took their title from this very passage which proves their doctrine regarding Jesus is wrong.

 d.
 And besides Me there is no savior: The LORD God is the only savior.
 Only He has declared and saved – there was no foreign god among you who did any good.
 He is our help and support.
 Sadly, we often turn to our only savior as a last resort, instead of as a first resource.